mtutusaus/TinyLDOP/README.md

 |---------------|----------------------------------|
 | Input voltage range (limited by input capacitor voltage rating) [V]  | 3.75–24 |
 | Maximum output current [mA]         | 500  |

+I am currently analysing the current capability as a function of the dissipated power, to use the board within safe operating temperatures.